 Love smoothies, but hate the hassle of making them every morning?
 You’ll love these easy smoothie freezer packs.
 Make enough smoothies for the whole week and have them all prepped and ready whenever you want a tasty and healthy smoothie.

-With smoothie freezer packs you’ll enjoy the convenience of the store-bought kind with ingredients YOU select.
+With smoothie freezer packs you’ll enjoy the convenience of store-bought smoothies with fresh, whole ingredients you select.

 I love smoothies, especially green smoothies.
 You get all the nutrients and benefits of the greens (spinach or kale, for example) along with the taste of your favorite fruits.

 When my daughter helps me put together the smoothie packs, she’s always much more willing to try the smoothies.

 While I love smoothies and love to have one every morning, I don’t always have the time to put together a fresh smoothie on the spot.